input-output-hk/Certification-working-group/CIP - CTI/CIP-Cardano-Threat-Intelligence.md

 The selection of CTI Watchdogs members follow a rigorous and transparent approach that includes the following steps:

-**Establishment of Criteria**: The IOG certification group, in collaboration with relevant stakeholders, defines the criteria and qualifications required for CTI Watchdogs members.
+**Establishment of Criteria**: The CTI Watchdogs, in collaboration with relevant stakeholders, defines the criteria and qualifications required for CTI Watchdogs members.
 This may include specific technical skills, experience in vulnerability assessment and analysis, familiarity with Cardano's ecosystem and different smart contract programming languages, and a track record of contributing to the security of blockchain platforms.

 **Application and Nomination**: Interested individuals can submit applications or nominations for consideration as CTI Watchdogs members.
 This will be done through CTI Watchdogs Discord server.
 The application/nomination process allows individuals to showcase their qualifications, experience, and commitment to contributing to Cardano's security.